 If you purchase shares of our Common Stock in this offering, you will experience immediate dilution to the extent of the difference between the public offering price per share in this offering and our net tangible book value per share immediately after this offering.
 Net tangible book value per share is equal to the amount of our total tangible assets, less total liabilities, divided by the number of outstanding shares of our Common Stock.
-As of June 30, 2023, our historical net tangible book value was approximately \$2.0.6 million, or approximately \$0.46 per share.
+As of June 30, 2023, our historical net tangible book value was approximately \$20.6 million, or approximately \$0.46 per share.
 Our historical net tangible book value is the amount of our total tangible assets less our total liabilities.
 Historical net tangible book value per share represents historical net tangible book value divided by the 44,505,944 shares of our Common Stock outstanding as of June 30, 2023.

-After giving effect to the sale by us of shares of our Common Stock in this offering at an assumed public offering price of \$4.00 per share, which is the last reported sale price of our Common Stock on the Nasdaq Global Market on October 20, 2023, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of June 30, 2023 would have been approximately \$76.2 million, or approximately \$1.28 per share.
-This represents an immediate increase in as adjusted net tangible book value of \$0.82 share to existing stockholders and an immediate dilution of \$2.72 per share to new investors purchasing shares of our Common Stock in this offering.
+After giving effect to the sale by us of shares of our Common Stock in this offering at the public offering price of \$ per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of June 30, 2023 would have been approximately \$ million, or approximately \$ per share.
+This represents an immediate increase in as adjusted net tangible book value of \$ per share to existing stockholders and an immediate dilution of \$ per share to new investors purchasing shares of our Common Stock in this offering.